Variety of power sums and divisors in the moduli space of cubic fourfolds: Introduction

-\end{theorem} Combining this result with those of Beauville and Donagi \cite{BD}, we conclude that $VSP(F_{IR}(S),10)$ is isomorphic to the Fano variety of lines in the Pfaffian cubic $4$-fold $F_{BD}(S)$.
-Theorem \ref{3.7} also says that $VSP(F_{IR}(S),10)$ is a smooth hyperk\"ahler $4$-fold.
-A deformation argument (\cite[proof of Theorem 3.17]{IR}), may therefore be applied to prove that the variety $VSP(F,10)$ for a general cubic $4$-fold is a smooth hyperk\"ahler $4$-fold.
+\begin{theorem}{ } For general $S$ as above, the variety $VSP(F_{IR}(S),10)$ is isomorphic to the family of secant lines to $S$, i.e. to ${\rm Hilb}_2(S)$. \end{theorem} Combining this result with those of Beauville and Donagi \cite{BD}, we conclude that $VSP(F_{IR}(S),10)$ is isomorphic to the Fano variety of lines in the Pfaffian cubic fourfold $F_{BD}(S)$.
+Theorem \ref{3.7} also says that $VSP(F_{IR}(S),10)$ is a smooth hyperk\"ahler fourfold.
+A deformation argument (\cite[proof of Theorem 3.17]{IR}), may therefore be applied to prove \begin{corollary}{ } For a general cubic fourfold $F$, the variety $VSP(F,10)$ is a smooth and irreducible hyperk\"ahler fourfold. \end{corollary} \begin{remark} {\rm Note that the statement of \cite[Theorem 3.17]{IR} is incorrect, and was corrected in \cite{IR2}.} \end{remark}

 Recall from \cite{BD} that the Hodge structure on $H^4(F,\QQ)$, for $F$ a smooth cubic fourfold, is up to a shift isomorphic to the Hodge structure on $H^2$ of its variety of lines, the isomorphism being induced by the incidence correspondence.
 The construction of Iliev and Ranestad provides for general $F$ a second hyperk\"ahler fourfold $VSP(F,10)$ associated to $F$.
 A natural question is whether there is also an isomorphism of Hodge structures of bidegree $(-1,-1)$ between $H^4(F,\QQ)$ and $ H^2(VSP(F,10),\QQ)$.
 Note that Theorem \ref{3.7} above combined with the results of Beauville and Donagi does not imply this statement even for the particular cubic fourfolds of the type $F_{IR}(S)$, because the Hodge structures on degree $4$ cohomology of the cubics $F_{IR}(S)$ and $F_{BD}(S)$ could be unrelated.
 Another way of stating our question is whether the two hyperk\"ahler fourfolds associated to $F$, namely its variety of lines and $VSP(F,10)$, are ``isogenous'' in the Hodge theoretic sense.